What Type of Pasta Works Best for This Dish?

 • Consistency: The starchy water released during cooking helps emulsify the sauce, creating that glossy, restaurant-quality finish.

-“The perfect pasta is like a dance partnerā€”it works with the sauce, moving in harmony to create a flawless performance.”
+“The perfect pasta is like a dance partner—it works with the sauce, moving in harmony to create a flawless performance.”

-Different types of pasta bring their own strengths to the table.
-Letā€™s break down the most popular options for carbonara and how they perform in this dish.
+Different types of pasta have different strengths.
+Let’s break down the most popular options for carbonara and how they perform in this dish.

-Spaghetti: A Traditional Favorite šŸ
+Spaghetti: A Traditional Favorite 🍝

 • Why It Works: Spaghetti is the classic choice for carbonara, and for good reason.
 Its smooth, cylindrical shape allows the sauce to coat each strand evenly, creating a consistent bite.